radar-blip/gretch/README.md

 The cut command was also used to delete certain characters from output.

-In printf, %-5s is used for spacing between printf and output.
+In printf, (e.g. %-5s) is used for spacing between printf and output.
 Adjust accordingly if need be.

 <br />